-Promote, better educate and disseminate the principles of scientific integrity : - 2.1.
-Draft a guide on scientific integrity at the URN with thematic sheets (rights and obligations, roles and missions of the referent/scientific integrity commission, documentation inventory, COMPILATIO anti-plagiarism software, etc.) - 2.2.
-Communicate and inform about this guide and the associated documents (web, news, interventions by authorities, via authentication - intranet or other etc.) - 2.3.
+Promote, better educate and disseminate the principles of scientific integrity: -1.
+Draft a guide on scientific integrity at the URN with thematic sheets (rights and obligations, roles and missions of the referent/scientific integrity commission, documentation inventory, COMPILATIO anti-plagiarism software, etc.) - 2.
+Communicate and inform about this guide and the associated documents (web, news, interventions by authorities, via authentication - intranet or other etc.) - 3.
 Train the university community in scientific integrity (doctoral students, post-docs, teacher-researchers and other research staff).

+GAP Principle(s) Timing (at least by year's quarter/semester) (-) 1.
+Research freedom (+/-) 2.
+Ethical principles 1: M4-M9 2: M10- M18 3: M13-M36 (-/+) 3.
+Professional responsibility

+Responsible Unit Indicator(s) / Target(s) RIS Ethics Guide written: y/n Guide presented in instances: y/n Referent Dissemination of the guide on the website in French and Related English: y/n Cumulative number of trainings over the years services Number of people trained over the years Statistics on the DRV use of COMPILATIO via the URN over time

+Promote and make better known the ethical principles in the research professions, the duties and obligations of researchers: - 1.
+To set up an operational ethics commission -2.
+Draw up a guide to the principles of deontology at the URN, consisting of thematic sheets (probity, neutrality, professional secrecy, independence of the researcher, hierarchical obedience, accumulation of functions, conflict of interest, procedure for clarifying the processes and the roles and missions of the existing persons and commissions involved in deontology, scientific integrity and ethics, protection of whistleblowers, treatment of whistleblowing, etc.) - 3.
+Informing and communicating about this guide and the associated documents (web, news, interventions by authorities, via intranet authentication or other means, etc.) -4.
+Train the university community in the principles and issues of ethics (doctoral students, post-docs, teacher-researchers and other research staff)

-GAP Principle (s) Timing (at least by year's quarter/semester) () 1.
+GAP Principle e(s) Timing (at least by year's quarter/semester) () 1.
 Researc h freedom (+/-) 2.
-Ethical principles 2.1: M4-M9 2.2: M10- M18 2.3: M13-M36 (-/+) 3.
-Profes sional responsibility Res ponsib læ Unit Indicato r(s) / Target(s) RIS Ethics Referent Related services Production of the guide Varoius stages of approval from the authorities Dissemination Number of training sessions and number of people trained Statistics on the use of COMPILATIO via the URN
+Ethical (-/+) 3.
+Profes (-/+) 6.
+Accou sional responsibility 3.1. : M4-M12 3.2. : M4-M12 3.3. : M13- M21 3.4. : M13-M36 Responsible Unit Indicator(s) / Target(s) Ethics Referent Related services DAJS / DRV / RIS / UFR health / IRIHS commission set up: y/n Guide drafted: y/n Guide presented to bodies: y/n Dissemination of the guide in French and English on the website: y/n Monitoring of the number of training courses per year and requests for assistance

-Promote and make better known the ethical principles in the research professions, the duties and obligations of researchers: - 3.1.
-To set up an operational ethics commission -3.2.
-Draw up a guide to the principles of deontology at the URN, consisting of thematic sheets (probity, neutrality, professional secrecy, independence of the researcher, hierarchical obedience, accumulation of functions, conflict of interest, procedure for clarifying the processes and the roles and missions of the existing persons and commissions involved in deontology, scientific integrity and ethics, protection of whistleblowers, treatment of whistleblowing, etc.) - 3.3 Informing and communicating about this guide and the associated documents (web, news, interventions by authorities, via intranet authentication or other means, etc.) - 3.4.
-Train the university community in the principles and issues of ethics (doctoral students, post-docs, teacher-researchers and other research staff)

-GAP Principle(s) Timin g (at least by year 's quarter/semester) () 1.
-Research freedom (+/-) 2.
-Ethical principles 3.1. : M4-M12 3.2. : M4- M12 3.3. : M13-M21 (-/+) 3.
-Professional responsibility 3.4. : M13-M36 (-/+) 6.
-Accountability Deenongikk

-Unit Indicator(s) / Target(s) Ethics Referent Related services DAJS / DRV / RIS / UFR health / IRIHS

-Promote a culture of research ethics that is based on respect for the human person and its principles : - 4.1.
-Set up an ethics commission - 4.2. inform and communicate about this commission (web, news, interventions by authorities, via intranet authentication or other means, etc.) - 4.3.
+Promote a culture of research ethics that is based on respect for the human person and its principles: -1.
+Set up an ethics commission - 2. inform and communicate about this commission (web, news, interventions by authorities, via intranet authentication or other means, etc.) - 3.
 Train the university communitý in ethics (doctoral students, postdocs, teacher-researchers and other research staff).

-GAP Principle e(s) Timin g (at least by yea r's quarter/semester) (+/-) 2.
-Ethica l principles 4.1.: M6-M12 4.2.: M13-M21 4.3.: M13- M36 Res ponsib læ Unit Indicator(s) / Target(s) Ethics Referent Related services DAJS / DRV / RIS / UFR health / IRIHS Commission set up Various authorities Number of traini • • • •
+GAP Principle(s) Timing (at least by year's quarter/semester) (+/-) 2.
+Ethical principles 1.: M12-M18 2.: M19-M27 3.: M19- M36